Financial reports

 Cash Flow

-Like the Profit & Loss report this reports on the movements of money into and out of a business.
-However, unlike the Profit & Loss report it takes into account opening balances, and provides a closing balance figure.
-The cash flow is typically used to help you to make sure that you have funds in your account to pay for expenses at certain times.
-It is less about looking at the short term transactions and more about overall planning for the years finances across the year.
+The cash flow is typically used to help you ensure you have funds in your account to pay for expenses at certain times.
+It is about more than just looking at the short-term transactions and overall planning for the year's finances.

 The cash flow report is always run on a cash basis.
-You do have the option to run comparison between another period or a snapshot.
+You do have the option to run a comparison between another period or a snapshot.

 Balance Sheet